 Continuing our series of articles about the work of volunteer-led BMC specialist committees, we highlight the work of the Equity Steering Group (ESG) which was formed in 2006 and helps to guide the BMC on matters of equity as well as looking at ways to reduce barriers to climbing, walking and the outdoors for under-represented groups.

 The group is chaired by Cressida Allwood, supported by youth & equity officer James McHaffie as secretary, and comprises volunteers from under-represented backgrounds, as well as professionals who work in areas of equality, diversity and inclusivity.
-Structurally, the ESG has four sub-groups covering: disability; mental health; black, Asian and minority ethnic (BAME) groups; and women’s development; it will soon have a fifth sub-group for lesbian, gay, bisexual, transgender and queer (LGBTQ) matters.
+Structurally, the ESG has five sub-groups covering: disability; mental health; black, Asian and minority ethnic (BAME) groups; gender equality and LGBTQ, lesbian, gay, bisexual, transgender and queer.